Zardoz89/DEDCPU-16/README.md

 In branch instructions, the emulator will read the next instruction but will no execute if the condition fails.

-NOTE: video_test.bin writes in video ram (0x8000) forever.
+__NOTE__: video_test.bin writes in video ram (0x8000) forever.
 It test video ram and cooperative multitasking.
 This program is know that not runs in some emulators.

 Based over DCPU-16 C Emulator of Karl Hobley <turbodog10(at)yahoo.co.uk>